 Fall color has even been reported on Santa Catalina Island and in The Deserts (Palm Springs and the Coachella Valley).
 Though, the lower the elevation, the less likely to find fall color, and the less spectacular it will be.

 How to Use the Site

 To choose where to see fall color at peak, refer to Reports by Month/Year (for when you plan to travel) or Reports by Location (for where you plan to travel).
 These search functions are found on the Home Page Sidebar.
 Look back in time to see when it was peaking and where.
 California fall color peaks very consistently from year to year (within a few days of past recorded average peak).

-Click on the California Fall Color map to find the location of reported color.
+Click on the California Fall Color Map to find the location of reported color.
 We update the leaves on the page when we receive fresh reports.
 The map is an imprecise guide.
 Whereas, written posts are accurate to when they were posted.